23 Easy Ways to Make Lifelong Friends

 3. WALK WITH NEIGHBORS

-We will simply meet at a spot and take a walk.
+She announces it to the neighborhood, and we simply meet at a spot and take a walk.
 It’s free and we all get a little exercise too!
 Plus, it’s a great way to meet people you wouldn’t necessarily talk to!

-4. PIZZA AT THE PARK
+4. HAVE PIZZA AT THE PARK

-It’s pretty easy to make friends as an adult when you have food.
-So, grab something quick and easy, and send a quick text to someone to see if they want to meet at a park to enjoy it with you.
+It’s pretty easy to make lifelong friends as an adult when you have food.
+So, grab something quick and easy, and send a text to someone to see if they want to meet at a park to enjoy it with you.

 No cooking or cleaning involved, and they will probably be relieved they don’t have to cook either!

-5. INVITE SOMEONE OVER FOR FOOD
+5. INVITE SOMEONE OVER FOR DINNER

-6. GARAGE SALES IN THE NEIGHBORHOOD
+6. FIND GARAGE SALES IN THE NEIGHBORHOOD

 When your neighbors are having garage sales, stop by for a chat!
+It’s an easy way to spend time with people that live around you!

 7. ASK TO CARPOOL

-I never would have thought of this, but by being part of a carpool I naturally see other moms on a more regular basis.
+I never would have thought of this, but by being part of a school carpool I naturally see other moms on a more regular basis.

 The same goes for walking!
 When we walk to school, I ALWAYS see someone there to talk to.
-So, get out in your community!

 8. JOIN A GROUP, CLUB, OR ORGANIZATION

 Are you struggling to meet new people?
 Join anything!
-There are church groups, school groups, running groups, knitting groups, you name it!
+There are church groups, school groups, running groups, knitting groups, you name it.

 9. DROP OFF A COFFEE TO SOMEONE